Dr Jonathan Carr-West, Chief Executive: Jonathan leads on all aspects of the LGiU’s policy, membership and influencing work.

 In recent years John has written for the LGC, Croner’s Education Now, School Leadership, Education Law Journal, Governors’ News, Governor’s Briefings, NFER’s ER Matters and the Education Journal.
 He has been the main author or a contributor for several books on various Acts of Parliament affecting education and children’s services.
 Contact John: email@example.com

-Lauren Lucas, Policy Manager: Lauren focuses on commissioning, housing, care and support, and cultural policy.
+Lauren Lucas, Head of Projects: Lauren focuses on commissioning, housing, care and support, and cultural policy.
 Her recent publications include Outcomes Matter: effective commissioning in domiciliary care, and A Good Death: the role of the local authority in end of life care.
 She supports the LGiU’s work on the Cabinet Office Commissioning Academy, runs the adult social care ‘Thought Leader’ network, and is leading the LGiU’s research on welfare reform.

 Before joining the LGiU, Lauren worked in local government, where (among other things) she set up a local history museum, coordinated a London 2012 programme, worked on Building Schools for the Future and acted as an equalities champion.
 She has a Masters in Cultural Policy from Warwick University and a postgraduate diploma in Local Government Management from Warwick Business School.
 Contact Lauren: firstname.lastname@example.org